syncfusion-content/blazor-docs/blazor/appearance/themes.md

 {% endhighlight %}
 {% endtabs %}

-* Create a new `DropDownComponent.razor` page, and then add the provided code snippet to enable dynamic theming within the application using [Syncfusion DropDown List Component](https://blazor.syncfusion.com/documentation/dropdown-list/getting-started-with-web-app).
+* Create a new `DropDownComponent.razor` page, and then add the provided code snippet to enable dynamic theming within the application using [Syncfusion&reg; DropDown List Component](https://blazor.syncfusion.com/documentation/dropdown-list/getting-started-with-web-app).

 ```cshtml
 @rendermode InteractiveAuto